docker-library/docs/influxdb/content.md

 ## Update the latest tag to 1.8

-As of the InfluxDB  2.0 OSS (open source) general available, the `latest` tag for this image points to the latest 2.0 release.
+As of the InfluxDB 2.0 OSS (open source) general availability release, the `latest` tag for this image points to the latest 2.0 release.
 If you are using the `latest` tag for any production or development purposes, update your development environment to reference the `1.8` tag.

 ## Using this mage